jake-87/blog/content/blog/isabelle-autocorres-tut.md

    apply (simp add: list_defined_to_def)
 ```

 For the second, it seems obvious - why hasn't `auto` solved it?
 (If it were on `nat`s, it certainly would have.)
 Alas, it's on `32 word`s, which as we have chosen to use modular arithmetic, are slightly less nice.
-It's hard to search for theorems involving `+` as it's so overloaded, but luckily here `find_theorems solves` finds `Word.inc_le: ?i < ?m ⟹ ?i + 1 ≤ ?m`.
+I found it slightly hard to search for theorems involving `+` as it's so overloaded, but luckily here `find_theorems solves` finds `Word.inc_le: ?i < ?m ⟹ ?i + 1 ≤ ?m`.
 ```ocaml
    apply (simp add: inc_le)
 ```

 The final goal is more interesting.
 The initial intuition might be to use `wp` again, but this leaves us with nasty metavariables because of the chaining nature of the binds, and the fact that AutoCorres here is slightly too general.
-With a little searching we have the following, which presumably `wp` is applying:
+With a little searching we have the following, which it seems like `wp` is applying:

 ```ocaml
   Reader_Option_VCG.obind_wp: ⟦⋀r. ⦉?R r⦊ ?g r ⦉?Q⦊; ⦉?P⦊ ?f ⦉?R⦊⟧ ⟹ ⦉?P⦊ ?f >>= ?g ⦉?Q⦊
 ```
 But we only really need `?R` to be identical to `?P`.
-We could instantiate `?R` manually each time, or we can make a little helper lemma (which I will do.)
+We could instantiate `?R` manually each time, or we can make a little helper lemma.
 Above this lemma, we add

 ```ocaml
 lemma obind_wp_weak: " ⟦⋀r. ⦉P⦊ g r ⦉Q⦊; ⦉P⦊ f ⦉λs.
 P⦊⟧ ⟹ ⦉P⦊ obind f g ⦉Q⦊" by (erule obind_wp, assumption)
 ```

-Then we can apply `obind_wp_weak` twice (There are two binds.)
+Then we can apply `obind_wp_weak` as many times as needed (There are two binds.)

 ```ocaml
   apply (rule obind_wp_weak)+